 Use a supplementary feeding device, so that you can breastfeed while your baby is receiving formula if needed.
 This will stimulate your breasts while your baby is feeding.
-Read more on how to use a lactation aid.

-Women with tubular breasts have been found to produce more milk with their second or third pregnancies, because of the hormones produced with each that increase growth of milk glands.
+Women with tubular breasts have been found to produce more milk with their second or third pregnancies, because of the hormones produced with each that increase the growth of milk glands.

 Tubular Breast Reconstruction